dotCMS/dotnet-starter-example/README.md

 ## TODOs
 This is a WIP and there is still a lot to do for this example to be complete.
 These include:

-- Add a Nav using dotCMS Nav API
 - Transform dotCMS Graphql Page API response so that it renders like the PageAPI does.
 - Add the required `data-attr` for UVE and containers, content
 - Add include the uve-editor.js to "activate" uve when rendered in dotCMS
 - Make content type components "container" aware - meaning look for the content type `View` under `/Views/ContentTypes/{containerName}/{ContentType}.cshtml` and then fall back to `/Views/ContentTypes/{ContentType}.cshtml` if a container specific view is not available.
-- Write the proxy for `/dA/*` and `/contentAsset/*` paths so they will render appropiately.